 Physical health check tool

-This tool can support you to work in partnership with your healthcare professionals (and carers if appropriate) to make sure that you get these checks done every year, and that you have appropriate follow-up support.
+This tool can support you to work in partnership with your healthcare professionals to get these checks done every year with appropriate follow-up support.

 More than a number